nicktu12/linq-lesson/README.md

 A query expression operates on one or more data sources by applying one or more query operators

 ## II.
 LINQ by example
-* Query syntax: declarative
+### Query syntax: declarative
 * Query expression operates on one or more data sources by applying one or more query operators
-* Method syntax: imperative
+### Method syntax: imperative
+* Enumerable class contains Linq operators as `extension methods`
+* Delegate - the `callback function` of a LINQ lambda expression
+* Lambda expression - inline anonymous function. `=>` is the lambda operator
+* Methods can be chained together in fluid programming style, meaning output of one method is input to the next

 ```
-function find(customerList, customerId) {
+public Customer Find(List<Customer> customerList, int customerId) {

 	// using for loop